jkozik/Zabbix5SetupNotes/README.md

 ```
 Note: I created a docker volume to store the mysql data.
 This way the data will persist if mysql needs to be upgraded.
 I copied the exported data from the old VM into the new containers, and then I logged into mysql and imported the data using the source command.
 I show and describe command to verify the basic structure is correct.
 This data is still in 5.x format.
 When 6.0 starts, it will notice that and evolve the data forward.

-Also note from the installation instructions, a global variable needs to be set before importing the zabbix database.
+Also note from the [installation instructions,](https://www.zabbix.com/documentation/current/en/manual/appendix/install/db_scripts#mysql)a global variable needs to be set before importing the zabbix database.
 ```
 [jkozik@linode3 ~]$ docker exec -it mysql-server /bin/bash
 bash-4.4# mysql -uroot -proot_pwd